project802/led-sectional/README.md

 ### Dynamic LED brightness
 Using a TSL2561 light sensor from Adafruit, dynamically control the brightness of the LEDs based on the ambient light.
 This improves legibility and conserves power across high and low-lux situations.
 For example, turn the LEDs off when the room is dark and scale them up to full brightness when under direct sunlight.

-### Go To Sleep, Weekend and Holiday Behavior
+### Go To Sleep Behavior
-The World Time API is used to automatically set the time so the sectional can go to sleep and wake up at pre-programmed times for either weekdays or weekends.
-When sleeping, the LEDs are turned off and METAR queries pause.
-This is to be good citizens to the Data API and conserve power.
-US federal holidays are treated as weekends.
+The chart will go to sleep and stop fetching METARs when the room goes dark and then resumes when light is restored.

 ## Get Started
 * Install VSCode and the PlatformIO IDE extension